a20070348/Shuolin-Xiao.github.io/_pages/about.md

 __Biography__

-[Your Name] earned a Ph.D. in [Your Discipline] from [Your Ph.D.
-University] in [Year of Completion].
-[If you have a B.A. or any other degree, mention it similarly to the example].
-Following this, [Your Name] worked as a Postdoctoral Associate at Cornell University, Ithaca, focusing on the transport and fate of microplastics in various environments.
-Currently, [Your Name] is a Postdoctoral Fellow at Johns Hopkins University, Baltimore, under the guidance of Professors Charles Meneveau and Dennice Gayme.
+I am Shuolin Xiao.
+I received my Ph.D. in Mechanical Engineering from the University of Houston in 2020 and a B.A. in Electrical Engineering from Beijing Institute of Technology, China, in 2011.
+During my graduate studies, I developed numerical simulations for oil spills and wind turbine wake flows, with a primary objective of enhancing offshore environmental sustainability.
+After my Ph.D., I joined the School of Civil and Environmental Engineering at Cornell University as a Postdoctoral Associate.
+There, my research focused on the transport and fate of microplastics across urban, atmospheric, and oceanic environments.
+I am currently a Postdoctoral Fellow at the Ralph S. O’Connor Sustainable Energy Institute at Johns Hopkins University, where I specialize in numerical simulations of wind farms using large-eddy simulation and machine learning technologies for analysis.

-Research Interests
+__Research Interests__

 [Your Name]'s research centers on [Provide a brief about your key research interests, for instance, "fluid dynamics and transport modeling in urban, atmospheric, and aquatic environments"].
 [Your Name] employs a combination of computational models, high-performance computing, and field data to gain insights into [specific aspects of your research, like "how microplastics interact and influence urban and atmospheric systems"].
 Key topics of current research involve [mention a couple of current research topics or methodologies].

-Key Collaborations
+__Key Collaborations__

 Collaborated with in-domain experts such as John O. Dabiri from Caltech and Luis A. Martínez-Tossas from the National Renewable Energy Laboratory during tenure at the University of Houston.

 At Cornell University, engaged in multi-disciplinary collaborations with experts specializing in large-scale modeling, data science, and artificial intelligence.

-Selected Publications
+__Selected Publications__

 [List a few of your publications similarly to the example given.]

-Selected Awards and Honors
+__Selected Awards and Honors__

 [List any awards or honors you have received, similar to the example.]